-So I think they’re very, very short, short, a narrow minded about, you know how they can make money out of a environment, which is shifting towards food being medicine and health and well being of people.
+So I think they’re very, very short, short, narrow-minded about, you know how they can make money out of an environment, which is shifting towards food being medicine and health and well-being of people.
 But I know that’s the simplistic view.

-But what really interesting how so when you talk to doctors, and you ask them about what I can do to support my health and well being and I’ll send you to pharmaceuticals.
-And then when you do challenge them with that, which was I’ve done, I’ve challenged my all my doctors leading up to brain surgery.
+But what is interesting is how when you talk to doctors, and you ask them about what you can do to support my health and well-being I’ll send you to pharmaceuticals.
+And then when you do challenge them with that, which was what I’ve done, I’ve challenged all my doctors leading up to brain surgery.

-And then I also challenged my when I had thyroid surgery, I challenge one of my doctors, by the chronologist just about some of the stuff they were doing.
-They were deeply offended that I would do that because he was definitely difficult for them to consider that they were perhaps misleading people because they didn’t have all the information and didn’t have the time to look into having better information for their patients.
+And then I also challenged myself when I had thyroid surgery, I challenged one of my doctors, by the chronologist just about some of the stuff they were doing.
+They were deeply offended that I would do that because it was difficult for them to consider that they were perhaps misleading people because they didn’t have all the information and didn’t have the time to look into having better information for their patients.

 So it was a matter of time, but also their identity was, I thought I was helping.
 Don’t tell me that I’m not helping you.
 And for me, I went to my endocrinologist.
 So I remember and I said to him, these are the things that I want you to test for.
 Because I think that this is what I’ve kind of said, Where did you come up with that conclusion?